onqtam/headjack/docs/why/cryptohistory.md

 ██████████████████████████████████████████████████████████████████
 # SECTION: Science, peer review & [DeSci](https://future.com/what-is-decentralized-science-aka-desci/)
 ██████████████████████████████████████████████████████████████████

+> "All theories are error-laden, and all people—including scientists—are fallible.
+In our modern world, it is troubling to see the title “science” serving as a cloak, underneath which is dogmatism.
+What started off as an escape from authority is now tending towards the very kind of thing it escaped from.
+“Believe the science,” they say.
+The idea that we should defer the responsibility for making the decisions of our society to a few scientists who have an apparent authority on what’s true is tyranny.
+Authoritarianism in science is heavily ironic.
+“Belief in science” is an oxymoron, not a creed." - [On the derangements of science](https://criticalrationalism.substack.com/p/on-the-derangements-of-science#:~:text=All%20theories%20are,not%20a%20creed.)

 TODO: finish reading from this sentence onwards:
 There are many reasons why scientific communication is so hard.